amntorifune/cfd/README.md

 # cfd
 My stupid CFD experiments.
-Simple testing Codes in Python and more complicated projects in C/C++.
+Simple testing codes in Python and more complicated projects in C/C++.